Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Introduction

-In~\cite{CCRef5}, the authors established the fundamental square-root law of covert communications: at most $o(\sqrt{n})$ bits can be covertly transmitted over $n$ additive white Gaussian noise (AWGN) channel uses while ensuring an arbitrarily low probability of detection (LPD) without knowledge of the channel noise power between the transmitter Alice and the warden Willie, where $o(\sqrt{n})$ represents a non-asymptotically tight upper bound on $\sqrt{n}$.
-Following the work in~\cite{CCRef5}, some works have introduced techniques such as non-orthogonal multiple access (NOMA) and turbo encoding to improve the performance of covert communication systems~\cite{CCwork1,CCwork2}.
-Existing studies~\cite{CCwork5,CCwork6,CCwork7} have examined the use of jammers or artificial noise to increase observation uncertainty at the warden Willie, thereby making it harder for Willie to reliably detect Alice's activity.
-Relay-assisted schemes~\cite{CCwork8,CCRelay11,CCRelay2} can also degrade the separability of Willie's hypothesis test, which raises his detection error probabilities.
-In addition, the work in~\cite{CCwork11} proposed that exploiting small-scale-fading-induced power variability to reduce Willie's detection reliability and attain LPD.
+In~\cite{CCRef5}, a fundamental limit of covert communications was established: over $n$ additive white Gaussian noise (AWGN) channel uses, at most $o(\sqrt{n})$ bits can be transmitted while maintaining an arbitrarily low probability of detection (LPD) when the noise power on the channel between the transmitter Alice and the warden Willie is unknown, where $o(\sqrt{n})$ denotes a non-asymptotically tight upper bound on $\sqrt{n}$.
+Furthermore, if a lower bound on the noise power is available, the achievable covert throughput increases to $\mathcal{O}(\sqrt{n})$ bits, where $\mathcal{O}(\sqrt{n})$ is an asymptotically tight upper bound on $\sqrt{n}$.
+Following the work in~\cite{CCRef5}, existing studies introduced techniques such as non-orthogonal multiple access (NOMA) and turbo encoding to improve covert communication performance~\cite{CCwork1,CCwork2}.
+Existing studies~\cite{CCwork5,CCwork6,CCwork7} examined the use of jammers or artificial noise to increase Willie's observation uncertainty, thereby making it harder for Willie to reliably detect Alice's activity.
+Relay-assisted schemes~\cite{CCwork8,CCRelay11,CCRelay2} can also reduce the separability between Willie's two hypotheses, thus increasing his detection error probabilities.
+In addition, the work in~\cite{CCwork11} proposed exploiting small-scale-fading-induced power variability to reduce Willie's detection reliability and attain LPD.